-Many of us struggle to combine sales and marketing data into useful reports.
-We wonder how leads move through the buying process from white-paper downloads to prospecting calls from the sales team.
+Many companies struggle to combine sales and marketing data into a single report.
+They guess at how leads move through the buying process from white-paper downloads to prospecting calls from the sales team.

 Accessing the data to answer these questions can unlock a wealth of insights, supporting managers in both short-term and long-term planning.

 At Nuvem, we encourage clients to adopt a standard sales process—a series of steps that leads will go through as they learn about your products and services.
 After leads receive a downloadable white paper, the next step could be a one-to-one email from a sales rep, providing links to additional product information.
 The third step could be a follow-up email asking to schedule a call.
 If these steps remain consistent for every lead, we’ve built the first stages of a customer journey.